Jason-G-M/DGT/main.md

 ## 3.1 Folder configuration

-Before running the script OneKeyDeploy.ps1, it is necessary to define file paths and the version for the Dependency Graph Tool (DGT).
+Before running the script OneKeyDeploy.ps1, it is necessary to define file paths and the version for DGT.
 It determines which files will be scanned by DGT.

 The following paragraph is based on the default config folder, ConfigFolder, containing ApiPort, AssemblyFolder, CacheFolder, and version.txt.
 The content in the ConfigFolder will be used in a [demo](#4.1-Assembly-package-demo) described in the next chapter. **The configuration of the demo is used as the default configuration**.